-GIS 205: GIS Database Design and Programming Credits: 3 Lecture Hours: 3 Prereq: "C" or higher in GIS 189 and GIS 200.
-Coreq: GIS 205L Semester Offered: Fall, Spring Description: This course will cover advanced compilation. database design, and production of maps, including the use of GPS, GIS, data export-to-CAD, research, presentations, and illustration using ArcGIS mapping software.
+GIS 205: GIS Database Design and Programming

+and GIS 200.
+Coreq: GIS 205L

+Semester Offered: Fall, Spring Description: This course will cover advanced compilation, database design, and production of maps, including the use of GPS, GIS, data export-to-CAD, research, presentations, and illustration using ArcGIS mapping software.
 Special emphasis and concentration will focus on sustainability, considering the current and future use and protection of resources in light of land management.
 Class includes a required Lab.